awhewell/sql-script-generator/README.md

 HasDefaultValue | True if the column has a default value IsCaseSensitive | Is using case sensitive collation IsComputed | True if the column is computed
-IsIdentity | True if it is the table's identity column IsNullable | True if nullable
+IsIdentity | True if the column is the table's identity column IsNullable | True if nullable
+IsPrimaryKeyMember | True if column is a part of the primary key

 ## Project Model